fancifulcrow/fancifulcrow/README.md

 # Hello There!

-I’m interested in solving real-world problems through **data-driven systems**, **research** and **practical design**.
+I’m interested in solving real-world problems through data-driven systems, research and practical design.
 My work focuses on using machine learning and scientific computing to build tools, systems, and insights that are both functional and meaningful.

 ### Tools & Technologies